-Responsibility for testing and certification of algorithms lies with the Member and must be done prior to the deployment or substantial update of a trading system, trading algorithm or trading strategy.
-This includes proprietary algorithms and those deployed under a DEA arrangement.
+It is the Member's responsibility to ensure appropriate testing of algorithms has been carried out either themselves or by their DEA Client.
+This must be done prior to the deployment or substantial update of a trading system, trading algorithm or trading strategy.
+This includes proprietary algorithms, and all algorithms deployed under a DEA arrangement.
 The purpose of testing is to avoid trading systems, trading strategies and use of algorithms from creating or contributing to disorderly trading conditions, including under stressed conditions.
-Members must ensure the trading system, trading strategy or algorithms do not behave in an unintended manner and that they comply with applicable obligations under MiFID II and the LME Rulebook.
-Members must ensure that testing is carried out using sufficiently designed testing methodologies, by suitably qualified staff and under appropriate governance arrangements.
+Members must ensure the trading system, trading strategy or algorithms do not behave in an unintended manner and that they comply with applicable obligations under UK MiFID Framework, FCA Handbook and the LME Rulebook.
+Members and DEA clients must ensure that testing is carried out using sufficiently designed testing methodologies, by suitably qualified staff and under appropriate governance arrangements.